Hércules CF: Rivalries

 The rival team is Elche Club de Fútbol, representing the two main cities of the Alicante province which are only 21 kilometres apart.
 The two contest the Alicante Province Derby or the Costa Blanca Derby.

 Hércules' other main rival is Valencia.
 This match is the regional derby par excellence.
-The matches between the two teams are always very tense and rivalrous, with occasional clashes between fans.

 For years, the main rival has been Alicante CF, the leading club in the Alicante province, with which Hercules has shared the stadium and division for many years, leading to violent clashes between fans and players.
 Since their bankruptcy in 2012, their traditions are continued by CFI Alicante.

 The other Valencian rivalry is with the Castellón, the other provincial capital of the Valencian Community.

 Another rival team of Hercules is the Real Murcia Club de Fútbol, due to the proximity of both cities.

 Friendships

 With fans of Iraklis, since 2003, fans of both teams formed a friendship through the Internet, because "Iraklis" is a Greek name for "Hercules", the Roman name for Heracles, the Greek god of strength.
 There is even a Hércules supporters club that bears the name Iraklis, in honor of their friendship.

 They also have a newly formed partnership with St Johnstone F.C. of Scotland.